jimchen1551/MPCS/Computer Science/Operating systems/Computing environment/Traditional computing.md

 ## Mobile computer
 - synchronizing with PCs to allow very portable use of company info
 - connecting to wireless networks and cellular data networks to use the company's web portal
+## Firewall
+- protecting home networks from security breaches
+- limiting the communications b/w devices on a network
+## Batch system
+- processing jobs in bulk, with predetermined input from files or other data sources
+## Interactive system
+- waiting for input from users